ConsultingMD/DependencyKit/README.md

 DependencyKit is a typesafe codegenerated dependency injection framework for Swift.
 It's under development and isn't ready for use.

+* The [DependencyKit library](https://github.com/DependencyKit/DependencyKit) (this repo) is included in the project using DependencyKit.
+* The [DependencyKit command line tool](https://github.com/DependencyKit/DependencyKitCLI) is used to generate the code which handles dependencies.
+* A proof of concept [Demo Project using DependencyKit](https://github.com/DependencyKit/DependencyKitDemoApp) exists for development.

 ## Philosophy

 DependencyKit has three tenants: